piratejon/mesh-model-toys/README.md

 About
 =====
 Here I want to model some ideas about mesh networks.
 I picked JavaScript/browser-based since I don't know what kind of computers my friends have but I want them to be able to play along too.
 If I get something to where I like it I'll just rewrite it in C since garbage collecting terrifies me even though I have 32GB RAM.
+I'll add some more details as I get further along.
+Right now it just populates a quadtree and draws it on a canvas.

 New Stuff
 =========